ktorio/ktor-documentation/topics/client.md

 {src="snippets/_misc_client/BasicClientConfig.kt"}

 ### Engine Configuration {id="engine-config"}
-You can configure an engine using the `engine` method in a block:
+You can configure an engine using the `engine` function:

 ```kotlin
 ```